linh5847/azure-terragrunt-terraform-github-action/INSTRUCTION.md

 az_tf_apply
 ```

 In my case.
-When the callers executor.
-It will run the Terraform Plan via Terragrunt and requests for approval.
+When the callers is executing.
+It is fetching the executor and run jobs.
+It will run the Terraform Plan via Terragrunt and request for an approval.

 <img title="Approval Request" alt="Alt text" src="/images/review.png">